mantidproject/mantid/docs/source/release/v3.10.0/ui.rst

 -------------

 - Fixed an issue in the Script Window that caused the Convert Tabs to Spaces and vice versa operations to corrupt the script.
+- Fixed an issue where some graphs not associated with a workspace would not be shown in the project save as view.

 SliceViewer Improvements
 ------------------------
 - Fixed a bug where the rebin button was toggled when the user switch axes.
 - Changed zoom level on peak.
 Now when zooming onto a spherical or ellipsoidal peak, the entire peak is visible when using the default window size.
+- Fixed a bug where swapping the dimensions did not rebin the workspace despite having autorebin enabled.

 VSI Improvments
 ---------------